 I can’t stress this enough though – this really is one of the best adventures in Spain.

-Where do you stay on the Camino de Santiago?
+Where to stay on the Camino de Santiago?

 I know what you’re thinking.
 That hiking involves camping or roughing it in hostels with other backpackers.
-Wrong.
+Oh how wrong you are.

 One of the best things about hiking the Camino de Santiago is that you can stay in some real nice ‘paradors‘ and hotels along the way.
 This means you can enjoy the finer things in life like good quality food and a relaxing spa.

-A ‘parador’ is the name given in Spain to luxury hotels and they are usually located in buildings of historic importance such as castles, fortresses and monasteries, but they’re also in new buildings such as nature reserves and other areas of beauty.
+A ‘parador’ is the name given in Spain to luxury hotel.
+They are usually located in buildings of historic importance such as castles, fortresses and monasteries, but they’re also in new buildings such as nature reserves and other areas of beauty.

-So, if you’re thinking the Camino is something you’d like to do, here are a few of the best places to stay on the Camino de Santiago.
+So, if you’re thinking the Camino is something you’d like to do, here are a few of the best hotels on the Camino de Santiago.

-Located in the heart of Santiago de Compostela and next to the cathedral, this property is set in an ornate 15th-century building and it is just beautiful.
+Located in the heart of Santiago de Compostela and next to the cathedral, Hostal dos Reis Catolicos is set in an ornate 15th-century building and it is just beautiful.

 One of the major draws of staying here are the intricate four-poster beds that’ll make you feel like royalty.